Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prediction

-where the last two inequalities use $\Pb_0 \in U^{\into}$ and $I(\Pb_0,\bar{\Pb}_1)<r$ from Claim \ref{claim: dro proof 2}.
-This inequality contradicts the feasibility of $\hat{c}$ as it does not verify the out-of-sample guarantee \eqref{eq: out-of-sample ganrantee}, which completes the proof. \end{proof} \begin{remark} The proof of strong optimality in the exponential regime does not require differentiability and equicontinuity of the derivatives of the predictors.
+\begin{remark} The proof of strong optimality in the exponential regime does not require differentiability and equicontinuity of the derivatives of the predictors.
 In fact, the optimality results in the exponential (and superexponential) regimes hold even when the considered set of predictors are predictors verifying only the first but not necessarily the second regularity condition in Definition \ref{def: regular pred}. \end{remark}

 Theorem \ref{thm: strong opt exponential regime predictor.} establishes that consistent estimator for which $\lim_{T\to\infty} \hat c(x, \Pb, T) = c(x, \Pb)$ are not compatible with the exponential regime.
 That is, even the optimal predictor in this regime is typically biased in that we may have $\lim_{T\to\infty} \cKL(x, \Pb, T) > c(x, \Pb)$.
-This is undesirable as we may hope to recover the unknown cost at least when an increasing amount of data becomes available \citep{bertsimas2018robust}.
+This is undesirable as we may hope to recover the unknown cost at least when an increasing amount of data becomes available \cite{bertsimas2018robust}.
 We can attribute this undesirable outcome by our insistence on imposing an exponentially decaying out-of-sample disappointment as we will show later.
 We first show however that imposing even stronger out-of-sample guarantees -- perhaps unsurprisingly -- does not alleviate this issue.